Braves vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been the moneyline favorite 123 total times this season.
-They've finished 82-41 in those games.
+- The Braves have won 82 of the 124 games they were the moneyline favorite this season (66.1%).

-- Atlanta has gone 3-2 (winning 60% of its games) when it has played as moneyline favorites of -300 or shorter.
+- Atlanta has a 3-3 record (winning 50% of its games) when it has played as moneyline favorites of -300 or shorter.

-- Based on this game's moneyline, the Braves have an implied win probability of 75%.
+- The implied moneyline probablility in this matchup gives the Braves a 75% chance to win.

-- Atlanta has had an over/under set by oddsmakers 137 times, and have combined with opponents to go over the total in 73 of those games (73-61-3).
+- In the 138 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 74 times (74-61-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!